INTERNSHIPS ARE FULL FOR SUMMER 2022

 Utah History Day

-Interns will assist with preparing materials and problem-solving for regional and state student competitions as well as the state competition.
+Interns will assist with preparing materials and problem-solving for regional and state student competitions.
+May assist in developing curriculum and other educational materials.